SovereignCloudStack/standards/Standards/scs-0302-v1-domain-manager-role.md

 | cloud admin | OpenStack user belonging to the CSP that possesses the `admin` role |

 [^1]: [OpenStack Documentation: Role-Based Access Control Overview](https://static.opendev.org/docs/patrole/latest/rbac-overview.html)

-### Impact

-Applying this standard modifies the API policy configuration of Keystone and introduces a new persona to Keystone to enable IAM self-service for customers within a domain.
-Once assigned, this persona allows special Domain Manager users within a domain to manage users, project, groups and role assignments as part of the IAM self-service.

-However, the configuration change introduced by this standard does not automatically assign the Domain Manager persona to any users per default.
-Assigning the new persona and granting customers the resulting self-service capabilities is a deliberate action to be taken by the CSP on a per-tenant (i.e. per domain) basis.

-Omitting the provisioning of any Domain Manager users (i.e. not assigning the new persona to any user) will result in an OpenStack cloud that behaves identically to a configuration without the standard applied, making the actual usage of the functionality a CSP's choice and entirely optional.

 ## Motivation